Biruchiy contemporary art project: Ukrainian wartime posters

 The "Ukrainian wartime posters" project has been launched since the beginning of the full-scale Russian invasion of Ukraine.
 It is aimed at drawing the world's attention to Russia's military aggression against Ukraine.
-The project was initiated in March 2022 with a presentation of Ukrainian anti-war posters at Ogaki poster museum (Ōgaki, Japan).
+The project was initiated in March 2022 with a presentation of Ukrainian anti-war posters at Ogaki poster museum (Ōgaki).
 Participants: Nastya Gaydaenko, Mykola Goncharov, Zakentiy Gorobyov, Oleksandr Grekhov, Artem Gusev, Kateryna Lisova, Dariya Podoltseva, Oleksiy Say, Mykyta Shylimov, Mykyta Tytov, Albina Yaloza; curator Olena Speranska.
 The posters were displayed during anti-war protests in New York: on August 7, 2022, in 9 locations in Manhattan; on October 15, 2022, at the Statue of Liberty (involving Oleksiy Golubov, Consul General of Ukraine in New York); on December 17, 2022, in Times Square.

 In September 2022, an exhibition tour started on both sides of the Atlantic.
 Exhibitions in the United States were held across the continent from east to west: at Blue Gallery (New York City), Ent Center for the Arts (University of Colorado Colorado Springs), and the Museum of Tolerance (Los Angeles, along with a pre-premiere screening of the documentary "Freedom on Fire: Ukraine's Fight for Freedom" by Yevgen Afineevsky).
 In the Old World, the posters were exhibited at 571 Oxford Road Gallery (Reading, Berkshire, United Kingdom), the Kesselhaus in der Kulturbrauerei (Berlin; during the opening of the Ukrainian Institute's office), and the Berliner Theatertreffen theater festival.

-Since June 2022, a series of poster exhibitions in front-line Zaporizhzhia (Ukraine) has been launched in cooperation with the city tourist information center.
-The city streets featured 16 solo exhibitions: Oleksiy Say, Zakentiy Gorobyov, Mykyta Shylimov, Mykola Goncharov, Albina Yaloza, Oleksandr Grekhov, Dariya Podoltseva, Anton Logov, Andriy Yermolenko, Mykyta Tytov, Artem Gusev, Kateryna Lisova, Mykhaylo Skop, Oleksiy Revika, Oleg Gryshchenko, Maksym Palenko.
+Since June 2022, an ongoing series of poster exhibitions in front-line Zaporizhzhia (Ukraine) has been launched in cooperation with the city tourist information center.
+In 2022 the city streets featured 16 solo exhibitions: Oleksiy Say, Zakentiy Gorobyov, Mykyta Shylimov, Mykola Goncharov, Albina Yaloza, Oleksandr Grekhov, Dariya Podoltseva, Anton Logov, Andriy Yermolenko, Mykyta Tytov, Artem Gusev, Kateryna Lisova, Mykhaylo Skop, Oleksiy Revika, Oleg Gryshchenko, Maksym Palenko.
 An international exhibition "Art against war" was held in January–February 2023.
 In 50 posters, 10 artists from Europe expressed their thoughts on the war in Ukraine.
 The series of posters was created in the lithography workshop of Beaux-Arts de Paris.
 Before arriving in Zaporizhzhia, the series was displayed at the Palais de Tokyo and the Centre Pompidou in Paris.